spacetelescope/jdaviz/docs/dev/links.rst

-It is also possible to link all datasets using pixel links, but users will need to be aware that this then means specific features (such as stars) in different datasets will not line up when e.g. blinking, and making a selection or region of a certain feature will not necessarily select the same feature in another dataset.
+It is also possible to link all datasets using pixel links, but users will need to be aware that this then means specific features (such as stars) in different datasets will not line up when, e.g., blinking, and making a selection or region of a certain feature will not necessarily select the same feature in another dataset.